Asffak/Portfolio-website-simple/README.md

 ## Built With
 - HTML5
 - CSS3

-## Usage
-1. Clone the repository:
-   bash.
-   git clone <repository-url>

 ## How to View
 1. you can access my portfolio website by visiting [link] feel free to explore the content and get in touch
 2. Clone the repository
-   bash

 ## contribuiting
 1. if you'd like to contribute or suggest improvements, please free to open an issue or create a pull request. your feedback is greatly appreciated.
-2.
-3. Thankyou fao visiting my portfolio website!
+2. Thankyou fao visiting my portfolio website!